-- As a STARS (Sustainability Tracking, Assessment, and Rating System) Charter Participant, Pomona’s sustainability initiatives continue to be recognized with a Gold rating, the highest level possible.
-Only 63 of 309 rated institutions received Gold recognition.
+- As a STARS (Sustainability Tracking, Assessment, and Rating System) Charter Participant, Pomona’s sustainability initiatives were recognized with a Gold rating, the second-highest level possible.

-- Pomona was named number 15 in the nation's Top 50 Green Colleges by The Princeton Review.
+- Pomona was named in the nation's Top 50 Green Colleges by The Princeton Review.

-- In July 2014, Pomona was featured on Best College Rankings' list of 100 Sustainable Colleges.
+- In July 2014, Pomona was featured on the Best College Rankings' list of 100 Sustainable Colleges.

 - Pomona received mentions in USA Today for its ReCoop program.